Programs in Aquaculture, Aquatic Animal Health, Conservation and Management of Natural Environments, and Sustainable Fisheries.

-Recognizing the need for information and expertise in fisheries and aquatic sciences, the Department was established in 1984 by a core group of faculty from the School of Forest Resources and Conservation (Drs.
+Recognizing the need for information and expertise in fisheries and aquatic sciences, the Department was established in 1984 by a core group of faculty from the School of Forest, Fisheries, and Geomatics Sciences (Drs.
 Jerome Shireman, Daniel Canfield, Jr., Bill Haller, and Joseph Joyce).

-Within several years, the fledgling program had expanded beyond the bounds of the School of Forest Resources and Conservation, resulting in its own Degree awarding department within UF’s Institute of Food and Agricultural Sciences.
+Within several years, the fledgling program had expanded beyond the bounds of the School of Forest, Fisheries, and Geomatics Sciences, resulting in its own Degree awarding department within UF’s Institute of Food and Agricultural Sciences.
 At that point it was named the Department of Fisheries and Aquatic Sciences (FAS).
 Twenty-four years after its establishment, FAS has become one of the fastest growing departments for aquatic research and education in the country.
 With a highly diverse and accomplished faculty, it is able to offer students a rich academic foundation.

-As of July 1, 2008 Fisheries and Aquatic Sciences merged with the School of Forest Resources and Conservation (SFRC) and is now one of three broad programmatic areas within the SFRC along with Geomatics and Forest Resources and Conservation.
+As of July 1, 2008 Fisheries and Aquatic Sciences merged with the School of Forest, Fisheries, and Geomatics Sciences (FFGS) and is now one of three broad programmatic areas within the FFGS along with Geomatics and Forest Resources and Conservation.

 Core facilities have also expanded from one small building to a large complex including offices, classrooms, numerous laboratories, and a hatchery facility located in Gainesville, as well as satellite research/teaching facilities in Ruskin.